phalcon/blog/_posts/2017-02-17-new-website-implementation-and-enhancements.md

 Our funding campaign is moving along nicely!
 A big thank you to all of our sponsors!
 We are utilizing the currently collected funds to meet our Q1 goals, starting with a thorough investigation of PHP 7.1.x changes and how they affect Zephir and Phalcon.

-If you wish to join our backers, feel free to visit [https://phalcon.link/fund](https://phalcon.link/fund)
+If you wish to join our backers, feel free to visit [https://phalcon.io/fund](https://phalcon.io/fund)

 ### Conclusion

 A big thank you to our community as well as our generous supporters!

-<3 Phalcon Team